 Ginger is incredibly anti-inflammatory and adds a lovely spice to any drink.

 Celery is also an excellent addition that does not change the flavor profile too much.
-Celery is wonderful for overall health, especially the digestive system.
+It is extremely hydrating and will add to the bulk of your juice output.

 Storage